-Many universities accept Cambridge International AS Levels in their own right as qualifications counting towards entry to courses in the same or other related subjects.
-Many learners who take Cambridge International AS Levels also choose to progress to Cambridge International A Level.
+In some countries universities accept Cambridge International AS Levels in their own right as qualifications counting towards entry to courses in the same or other related subjects.
+Many students who take Cambridge International AS Levels also choose to progress to Cambridge International A Level.